Contact Sales

 Identify key business needs first.
 Don’t get distracted by exciting new features.
 Start with a business needs analysis.
 Knowing your pain points helps – it can be easier to come at the process with a clear understanding of what you need to solve.
 Loop in stakeholders, consider key requirements and make sure your needs ladder up to core company-wide objectives so you can build your business case.

 Understand the market.
-What HR software is out there?
+What providers are out there?
 What exactly does it do?
 How would it help you reach your goals?
 What does it cost?
 And more importantly, what tangible and intangible savings could it help you to make?
 Log information clearly and concisely to look back on when you need it so that over time, you develop a clear understanding of the HR software market.

 Book in software demonstrations.
 Take full advantage of free software demonstrations and road tests, which are your chance to experience systems first-hand.
 They’re also an opportunity to meet and interact with customer service teams, giving you a glimpse into what a future vendor partnership might look like.
 Also, be sure to ask potential providers about the implementation process before you make your decision.